About the Bender JCC:

 - College credits/degree preferred.

-- Prior experience teaching dance (minimum 1 to 3 years preferred).
+- Prior experience teaching ceramics (minimum 1-3 years preferred).

 - Prior experience working with school aged children with all abilities.